forthright-engineer/write-book/README.md

 ### Additional Notes

-This has taken about 5 miuntes for me to write 16,000 words using the `mistral-tiny` tiny langauge model.
+This has taken about 5 miuntes for me to write 16,000 words using the `mistral-small` small langauge model.